-- Glycogen Storage Disease IV, a rare heritable condition that affects metabolism of glucose.
+- Glycogen Storage Disease IV is a rare heritable condition that affects the metabolism of glucose.
 Most kittens with the disease are stillborn or die within a few hours of birth, but occasionally a kitten will not show signs until about 5 months of age and usually die within a few months.
 A DNA test is available that can identify affected and carrier cats.

-- Hypertrophic cardiomyopathy, a form of heart disease that is inherited in some cat breeds such as the Maine Coon.
+- Hypertrophic cardiomyopathy is a form of heart disease that is inherited in some cat breeds such as the Maine Coon.
 Heritability has not been proven in the Norwegian Forest Cat.

-- Polycystic kidney disease, a genetic condition that progressively destroys the kidneys.
-No DNA test for the disease is available for Norwegian Forest Cats, but the disease can be detected through ultrasound as early ass 10 months of age.
+- Polycystic kidney disease is a genetic condition that progressively destroys the kidneys.
+No DNA test for the disease is available for Norwegian Forest Cats, but the disease can be detected through ultrasound as early as 10 months of age.